 - Movement training can help keep people as mobile as possible and avoid falls.

 What do falls in old age mean?

-As a result, many older people are frightened of having a fall and potentially losing their independence due to a broken bone, for example.
-While this fear is completely understandable, people who are less physically active due to anxiety about the risk of a fall may in fact make a fall more likely to occur.
-The risk of a fall increases as people become less mobile, and those who are less active are at a higher risk than those who are on a daily basis – for example, by walking regularly.
+People in senior age often worry about having a fall and suffering a serious injury, leading them to become dependent on others for care.
+While this fear is completely understandable, people who are less physically active due to anxiety about the risk of a fall may actually increase their likelihood of having a fall.
+Those who are less active are at a higher risk than those who exercise on a daily basis – for example, by walking regularly.

 What are the causes of falls in old age?